SISTER CARMEN COMMUNITY CENTER’S RESPONSE TO COVID-19

 In order to keep supporting our community during the pandemic, we have taken steps to keep our staff, volunteers, participants, and the community at large safe and help prevent the spread of the illness.
 We are updating our policies to reflect best practices as provided by the CDC and Boulder County Public Health.
 While many of our programs and services are now offered in-person again, we still have the following guidelines in place::

-- Masks are strongly recommended for all individuals over the age of 2 in all Sister Carmen Community Center buildings, including the Food Bank and Thrift Store.
+- Masks are not required for most activities and for individuals visiting Sister Carmen Community Center buildings, including the Food Bank and Thrift Store.

-- Masks are required for in-office appointments with a staff member if that staff member requests you wear one.
+- However, masks ARE required for in-person appointments with a staff member if that staff member requests you wear one.
 Please respect the safety and wishes of our staff members.